High Middle Ages: Iberia

 A key geo-strategic development in the Iberian Peninsula was the Christian conquest of Toledo in 1085.
 Dominated by war, the societal structures and relations in the northern Christian kingdoms were subordinated to the demands of omnipresent military conflict.
-The territorial expansion of the northern Christian kingdoms to the south brought the creation of border societies, where military demands on knights and foot soldiers and the promotion of settlement were privileged to possible seigneurial income; military orders also played an important role in the borderlands in the southern meseta.
+The territorial expansion of the northern Christian kingdoms to the south brought the creation of border societies, where military demands on knights and foot soldiers and the promotion of settlement were prioritized over potential seigneurial income; military orders also played an important role in the borderlands in the southern meseta.
 Agricultural models in areas with Mediterranean climate were generally based on biennial crop rotation.
 Despite population growth, agricultural output remained relatively rigid throughout the period; between the 10th and 13th centuries, migration southwards to exposed areas was incentivized by the possibility of enjoying privileges and acquiring properties.
 Conversely, the intensive agriculture-prevalent model in Muslim-ruled lands did not require territorial expansion.
-While Muslim lands enjoyed from a certain demographic and financial edge, Almoravids and Almohads from northern Africa featured volatile state structures.
-Barring (unsuccessful) attempts to take Toledo, Almoravids and Almohads did not stand out for carrying out an expansionist policy.
+While Muslim lands enjoyed a certain demographic and financial edge, Almoravids and Almohads from northern Africa featured volatile state structures; barring (unsuccessful) attempts to take Toledo, they did not stand out for carrying out an expansionist policy.